 With increasing government efforts to minimize costs and reform American healthcare, HAIs are gaining attention.
 Hospitals are employing more people with titles like risk management administrator, patient safety officer, and hospital compliance manager nowadays, because in addition to penalties imposed by the CMS and private insurers, there is a large potential for civil liability after an HAI.

 When is a hospital liable for a patient contracting an HAI?
 To establish liability based on negligence, the following must be proven:

 - The patient acquired an infection during a stay at the hospital.

 - The hospital failed at a procedural or policy level to prevent, detect, treat, report, or control the infection.

 - This negligence caused or worsened the infection.

 - Due to the infection, the patient suffered an injury.

-At Norton & Norton, P.C., our Kansas City medical malpractice attorneys have handled many cases of hospital-acquired infection, getting just compensation for patients and their families.
+At Norton & Spencer, P.C., our Kansas City medical malpractice attorneys have handled many cases of hospital-acquired infection, getting just compensation for patients and their families.
 For a free consultation to discuss your situation, please call us at (816) 607-4750 today.